ml-opensource/admin-panel-template-reactjs/src/components/molecules/PageFilter/pagefilter.md

 Passing the `interface` (or `type`) to the `PageFilter` component isn't strictly necessary, but it does give you code completion, when defining which property you want to have parsed.

-The properties `parseDates` and `parseNumbers` both have equivalent `array` corresponding props, that parse the values of `array` types in the search params.
-For example if you have a multi select with numbers, those numbers will be in array.
-Here you would use the `parseArrayNumbers` prop.

 ## Trigger reset / submit

 By default the filter will update whenever a field changes.
 We have however supplied two props that render a submit button, and a reset button.
 With these props set, the filter will not update until the submit button has been clicked.
 The reset button clears all fields.